Professional Reviews

 Overall, VPN.ac has a very small server network, has dedicated servers for bypassing China’s internet restrictions, and supports P2P traffic on every server.

-There are still better VPNs for streaming, though — ExpressVPN and Private Internet Access both provide faster speeds and have servers in more countries, allowing more users to access content libraries in their own country.
+There are still better VPNs for streaming, though — ExpressVPN and Private Internet Access both provide faster speeds, have servers in more countries, and can access a wide range of streaming services.

-VPN.ac is also decent for torrenting — it allows torrenting on all its servers, works with top torrenting apps like BitTorrent, Vuze, and uTorrent, and offer SOCKS5 proxy servers for enhanced speeds.
+VPN.ac is also decent for torrenting — it allows torrenting on all its servers, works with top torrenting apps like BitTorrent, Vuze, and uTorrent, has 10 P2P-optimized server locations, and offers SOCKS5 proxy servers in 8 countries for enhanced speeds.

 Overall, VPN.ac is great for streaming, but I don’t recommend it for torrenting due to privacy issues.